jskinne3/GettingAndCleaningDataFinalProject/README.md

 so that it includes only average and standard deviation data.
 It follows principles of tidy data outlined in [a paper by Hadley Wickham of RStudio](http://www.jstatsoft.org/v59/i10/paper).

+The script uses Wickham's `reshape2` library, so it will have to be installed before use.
+If you do not already have it, you'll have to install it!
+Type `install.packages('reshape2')` at the R prompt.

 Input
 -----